Light Regional Council response measures to Coronavirus (COVID-19) - Updated 25 August 2020

 Signage templates for display around businesses and sporting facilities are available from the Australian Government and SA Health can be downloaded from:

-As required by the latest Emergency Management Direction (available here) from 1 June 2020, Council staff are required to record the attendance of people coming into the Council Offices for public meetings and visiting the libraries and VIC.
-Details to be recorded are name, phone number or email address, and date and time.
+As required by State Government Direction, Council staff are required to record the attendance of people coming into the Council Offices for public meetings and visiting the Visitor Information Centre.
+Details to be recorded include name, phone number or email address, and date and time.
 This information will only be used by SA Health for the purpose of contract tracing should the need arise.

 The Freeling Library and Kapunda Library and Visitor Information Centre have reopened.
 The opening hours for these services have been modified until 30 September 2020 and can be found at https://library.light.sa.gov.au

 The Greenock Library will remain closed at this time due to social distancing regulations.